Skip to content

 ]

-4. Select your kluster.ai model - Choose one of the kluster.ai models that best fits your use case.
-Prepend the model name with openai/ so LiteLLM recognizes it as an OpenAI-like model request.
+4. Select your kluster.ai model - choose one of kluster.ai's available models that best fits your use case.
+Prepend the model name with openai/ so LiteLLM recognizes it as an OpenAI-like model request

 # Use an "openai/..." model prefix so LiteLLM treats this as an OpenAI-like call